SSWConsulting/SSW.Rules.Content/rules/password-manager/rule.md

 With a password manager, you don't have to remember that strong, unique password for every website.
 The password manager stores them for you and even helps you generate new, random ones.

 <!--endintro-->

+It does not matter which one.
+There are many great tools out there:

 `youtube: https://youtu.be/xHSnHj-zKF4`